Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Experimental Results

-\textbf{Effectiveness of using Meta-learning and Fine-tuning.} We show the the comparison of meta-training and fine-tuning results in Table \ref{tab:ablation} (f) and (h) for ResNet-50, and Table \ref{tab:ablation} (g) and (i) for ResNet-101.
-We can find that using finetuning, the performance improves for large shot settings (e.g., 10/30 shot).
-However, for extremely few-shot setting (e.g., 2 shot), the performance could hardly improve because finetuning is prone to overfitting using very few examples.
+\textbf{Effectiveness of both meta-learning and fine-tuning.} We show the comparison of meta-training and fine-tuning in Table \ref{tab:ablation} (f) and (h) for ResNet-50, and in Table \ref{tab:ablation} (g) and (i) for ResNet-101.
+We can find that using fine-tuning, the performance improves for large shot settings (e.g., 10/30 shot).
+However, for extremely few-shot setting (e.g., 2 shot), the performance could hardly improve because fine-tuning is prone to overfitting using very few examples.

 We would like to highlight the advantage of our meta-learning method. \textbf{(1) Efficient for adaptation to novel classes}.
 After meta-training on base classes, there is no further training during meta-testing.
 To enroll novel classes, we only need to calculate their prototype representations via network inference.
-Fine-tuning would need additional training over the original novel class images for adaptation. \textbf{(2) Effective for extremely few-shot scenarios}.
-Our meta-learning method shows superior performance compared with finetuning using very few examples (e.g., 2 shot in Table \ref{tab:ablation}).
+Fine-tuning needs additional training over the original novel-classes images. \textbf{(2) Effective for extremely few-shot scenarios}.
+Our meta-learning model shows superior performance compared with fine-tuning using very few examples (e.g., 1/2 shot in Table \ref{tab:main_coco}).

 The above two strengths make our meta-learning method promising for realistic applications.
 We can first perform meta-training using as many base classes as possible.
-Then model parameters are fixed.
-Users can \textbf{incrementally} add new capabilities to the system using 1-shot example \textbf{without forgetting old classes}, and without training/finetuning.
+Then the model parameters are fixed.
+Users can incrementally add new classes to the system using 1-shot support image without forgetting old classes, and without training/fine-tuning.